Master of Business Administration

 - An undergraduate degree from an accredited institution

-- A minimum GMAT score of 525 or a GRE equivalent.
+- A competitive GMAT or GRE score.*

-- An acceptable undergraduate GPA
+- An acceptable undergraduate GPA.

 - International residents also must have a minimum TOEFL score of 570 (paper), 230 (computer) or 67 (Internet) [87 including speaking].
 A minimum score of 6.5 on the IELTS English-language proficiency test (Academic or General) also will be accepted.